patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

 * *2022-05-04:* A change.org petition is created: [Ban convicted sex offender from ISO C++ Standard meetings][11]
 * *2022-05-11:* Barbara Geller writes a [thread on Twitter][12] where she describes how Jon Kalb removed her as organizer of the Bay Area ACCU Meetup after she brought up having a CoC and covid protocols.
+* *2022-05-13:* Barbara Geller clarifies in two replies ([first][13] and [second][14]) that the CoC proposal was a direct result of the situation around X: "I demanded that person X must be removed as an organizer from the user group.
+Jon agreed to remove
+  X, but reluctantly" and "I said we needed to create a procedure addressing the safety of attendees on issues like known sex offenders being in the room".

 ## Footnotes